jock-dalby/typescript-udemy/README.md

 ### Namespaces

 Handy for making good use of the global namespace which on big projects can get pretty populated quite quickly.
+As you can see it is possible to have nested namespaces.
 ```js
 namespace MyMath {
     const PI = 3.14;